smartcontractkit/full-blockchain-solidity-course-js/docs/Code-Style-Guide.rst

 Golang
 ======

-Try to folow idiomatic Golang style.
-For a brief overview, see the [Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) and [Effective Go](https://golang.org/doc/effective_go.html) for a more in depth review.
+Try to follow an idiomatic Golang style.
+For a brief overview, see the `Code Review Comments <https://github.com/golang/go/wiki/CodeReviewComments>`_ and `Effective Go <https://golang.org/doc/effective_go.html>`_ for a more in depth review.

 Use `gofmt` to format your code before checking it in.

 TypeScript / TSX
 ================

-We use [Prettier](https://github.com/prettier/prettier) and [ESLint](https://eslint.org/).
+We use `Prettier <https://github.com/prettier/prettier>`_ and `ESLint <https://eslint.org/>`_.
 If you are having trouble with linting on CI, try running `yarn lint --fix`.

 General
 =======